simonkurtz-MSFT/python-openai-loadbalancer/README.md

 ## Getting Started

-### Cloning the repo & Preparing the python environment
+### Cloning the repo & Preparing the Python environment

 1. Clone the repo.
 1. Open the cloned repo folder in VS Code.
 1. Open a terminal session in VS Code.
-1. Run [setup-python.ps1](./setup-python.ps1) to prepare the python environment.
+1. Run [setup-python.ps1](./setup-python.ps1) to prepare the Python environment.

 ### Configuration